KMess - MSN Messenger for Linux / KDE

 Miscellaneous

-Q: Why should I use KMess instead of GAIM/Kopete/aMsn?
+Q: Why should I use KMess instead of Pidgin/Kopete/aMSN?

-Short answer: if you have a KDE desktop and use MSN Messenger only.
+KMess is designed for users who have a KDE desktop and use Live Messenger only.

 Q. What is the story behind the name of KMess?

 There was already a KMsn, though that changed.
 "Mess" as sort of short for "Messenger" and also to be a self-deprecating joke.
-When I named it that, I didn't think anyone would actually end up using it. ;-)
+When Mike named it that, he didn't think anyone would actually end up using it. ;-)

 Current Version